Rose Wilder Lane: The Discovery of Freedom

 For a few months in 1940, Lane's growing zeal for libertarianism united her with the well-known vagabond free-lance writer John Patric, a like-minded political thinker whose advocacy of libertarian themes culminated in his 1943 work Yankee Hobo in the Orient.
 They spent several months traveling across the country in Patric's automobile to observe the effects of the Great Depression on the nation and to exchange ideas.
 The trip culminated in a two-month stay in Bellingham, Washington.

 In the early 1940s, despite continuing requests from editors for both fiction and non-fiction material, Lane turned away from commercial fiction writing, save for her collaboration on her mother's books.
 At this time, she became known among libertarians as influential in the movement.
 She vehemently opposed the New Deal, eschewed "creeping socialism", Social Security, wartime rationing, and all forms of taxation.
 Lane ceased writing highly paid commercial fiction to protest paying income taxes.
 Living on a small salary from her newspaper column and no longer needing to support her parents or adopted sons, she cut expenses to the bare minimum, living a modern-day version of her ancestors' pioneer life on her rural land near Danbury.
 She gained some media attention for her refusal to accept a ration card, instead working cooperatively with her rural neighbors to grow and preserve fruits and vegetables and to raise chickens and pigs for meat.
 Literary critic and political writer Isabel Paterson had urged Lane to move to Connecticut, where she would be only "up country a few miles" from Paterson, who had been a friend for many years.

-After experiencing it first hand in the Soviet Union during her travels with the Red Cross, Lane was a staunch opponent of communism.
+After experiencing it firsthand in the Soviet Union during her travels with the Red Cross, Lane was a staunch opponent of communism.
 As a result, Lane's initial writings on individualism and conservative government began while she was still writing popular fiction in the 1930s, culminating with The Discovery of Freedom (1943).
 After this point, Lane promoted and wrote about individual freedom and its impact on humanity.
 The same year also saw the publication of Paterson's The God of the Machine and Ayn Rand's novel The Fountainhead.
 Because of these writings, the three women have been referred to as the founding mothers of the American libertarian movement.